knative/docs/docs/getting-started/first-broker.md

 !!! note "A note on `Sources` and `Sinks`"
     A Knative Service can act as both a `Source` and a `Sink` for events, and for good reason.
 You may want to consume events from the `Broker` and send modified events back to the `Broker`, as you would in any pipeline use-case.

-### CloudEvents
-Knative Eventing uses <a href="https://github.com/cloudevents/spec/blob/master/primer.md" target="blank_">CloudEvents</a> send information back and forth between your Services and these components.

-??? question "What are CloudEvents?"
-    For our purposes, the only thing you need to know about CloudEvents are:

-    1. CloudEvents follow the <a href = "https://github.com/cloudevents/spec" target="_blank">CloudEvents 1.0 Specification</a>, with required and optional attributes.
-    1. CloudEvents can be "emitted" by almost anything and can be transported to anywhere in your deployment.
-    1. CloudEvents can carry some attributes (things like `id`, `source`, `type`, etc) as well as data payloads (JSON, plaintext, reference to data that lives elsewhere, etc).

-    To find out more about CloudEvents, check out the [CloudEvents website](https://cloudevents.io/)!

 ## Examining the Broker